-Four (4) of this year's Motley Fool Stock Picks Have Already DOUBLED and ONE of those has QUADRUPLED in just 8 Months! ****
+TWO (2) of this year's Motley Fool Stock Picks Have Already QUADRUPLED, ONE has TRIPLED, and 2 more have DOUBLED in just 10 Months!

 Normally the Fool service is priced at $199 per year but they are currently offering it for just $99/year if you click this link.